Nancy Allen

 BiographyNancy Allen (born June 24, 1950) is an American actress.
 She came to prominence for her performances in several films directed by Brian De Palma in the 1970s and early 1980s.
 Her accolades include a Golden Globe Award nomination and three Saturn Award nominations.

-She appeared in the science fiction films Strange Invaders (1983) and The Philadelphia Experiment (1984), and Abel Ferrara's television film The Gladiator (1986).
-Allen garnered mainstream fame playing Anne Lewis in Paul Verhoeven's RoboCop (1987), a role she reprised for the two sequels.
+Allen appeared in the science fiction films Strange Invaders (1983) and The Philadelphia Experiment (1984), and Abel Ferrara's television film The Gladiator (1986).
+Allen garnered mainstream fame playing Anne Lewis in Paul Verhoeven's RoboCop (1987), a role she reprised for RoboCop 2 (1990) and RoboCop 3 (1993).
 Other credits include Poltergeist III (1988), Limit Up (1990), Les patriotes (1994), and Steven Soderbergh’s Out of Sight (1998).

-Allen stepped back from acting in 2008, and became involved in cancer support; in 2010, she was named executive director of the weSPARK Cancer Support Center in Los Angeles.
+Allen stepped back from acting in 2008, and became involved in cancer support.
+In 2010, she was named executive director of the weSPARK Cancer Support Center in Los Angeles.

 Biography from the Wikipedia article Nancy Allen (actress).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.